Postgraduate Course

 Teaching

-• Courses provide a thorough and up-to-date knowledge of the theory, methods and applications of computer science
+• Our courses provide you with a thorough and up-to-date knowledge of the theory, methods and applications of computer science

-• Core components combined with optional modules, to enable you to gain either in-depth specialisation or a breadth of understanding
+• Core components combined with optional modules enable you to gain either in-depth specialisation or a breadth of understanding

-• Our postgraduates are encouraged to attend conferences and seminars, as well as engage with the wider research community
+• You will be encouraged to attend conferences and seminars, as well as engage with the wider research community

 Assessment